vpatidar-systango/bulding-management/README.md

 3.Early identification of equipment failure.</br>
 4.It is connection of whole All tenant to the owner.</br>
 5.Early detection of problems or service work easy,Ease of information availability</br>
-6.Ease of information availability problem diagnostics.
+6.Ease of information availability problem diagnostics.</br>
-7.economy of maintenance and running costs (lighting, electricity, easy way to detect the damage and eliminate it, etc.)
+7.economy of maintenance and running costs (lighting, electricity, easy way to detect the damage and eliminate it, etc.)</br>
-8.Computerized maintenance scheduling.
+8.Computerized maintenance scheduling.</br>
-9.Increased level of comfort and time saving.
+9.Increased level of comfort and time saving.</br>
-10.the value of the building increases.
+10.the value of the building increases.<br>

 ## Users
-There are Three users of BMS
+There are Three users of BMS</br>
 1.Tenant </br>
 2.Admin(Building Manager)<br>
-3.SuperAdmin
+3.SuperAdmin</br>

 # Technichal Requirements:

-## project-version: </br>
+## project-version:
   1.0.0

-## Running the tests: </br>
+## Running the tests:
   /projectfolderpath> npm start

-## Installation:</br>
+## Installation:
   /projectfolderpath> npm install --save

-## Needs Of project: </br>
+## Needs Of project:
 1.Express frameWork </br>
 2.hbs template Engine.

 ## DataBase:
 1.MongoDB using Mongoose(as a ORM).

-## Hosting Services: </br>
+## Hosting Services:
 1.Google. </br>
 2.facebook. </br>

-## Auther:
+## Author:
  Arpit Kanodia